ryankklam/LoanProCalculator/README.md

 - **Interest Rate**: The annual nominal interest rate.
 - **Tenure**: Total duration in months.
 - **Start Date**: The date of loan disbursement.
+- **Holiday Adjustment**: Select whether to shift due dates to the "Next Business Day" or "Previous Business Day" when they fall on a holiday.

 ### 2. Managing Events
 Use the **Events Panel** to handle irregularities:
 - **Holiday Intervals**: Add start/end dates for holidays.
-Payments due on these days move forward.
+Payments due on these days move according to your adjustment setting.
 - **Interest Rate Intervals**: If the rate changes (e.g., after 1 year), add the new rate and the date range.
 - **Extra Repayments**: Add the date and amount for any pre-payments.